Frequently Asked Questions

 Memberships run annually from your join date (dues are not prorated).

 Yes, there are options to pay annually, semi-annually, quarterly, or monthly.
 All payment plans are limited to electronic methods (ACH, debit and credit card).
-Please email email@example.com to send a request for this type of payment.
+Members can choose any of these payment options through our secure member portal.

-- We offer a variety of events and programs for members to become involved with
+- We offer a variety of events and programs for members to become engaged

-- There are actually benefits to joining an organization with multiple members in the same industry: voice, knowledge, credibility, best practices
+- There are actually benefits to joining an organization with multiple members in the same industry: advocacy, knowledge, credibility and sharing best practices

-- Power of many to solve common challenges
+- Become a member where the power of many is used to solve common challenges

 Absolutely.
-The BACC currently has organizations located in more than 40 cities and towns outside of Burlington that see the benefit of belonging to an organization that provides necessary business resources and connects its members to other partners.
+The BACC currently has member organizations located in more than 40 cities and towns outside of Burlington. these members realize the benefit of belonging to an organization that provides real value, information and connections.

 - Our events/programs/benefits are unique compared to other business organizations